nais/blog/content/posts/elm/elm.md

 must be written in Javascript or Typescript.

 Javascript has some really nice features that makes it easy to mess up your application and create bugs.
-Many articles has been written on this, there is no point writing another one.
-There are some extensions such as Typescript that addresses some of these issues at the cost of flexibility.
+Many articles have been written on this, there is no point writing another one.
+There are some extensions such as Typescript which addresses some of these issues at the cost of flexibility.
 But then again, we still have null exceptions.
 We have the option of ignoring error handling.
-There is the ambiguous "truthy" or "falsy" equality checks, which can be mitigated by using the triple equality sign, but one simple slip-up and your application may seem to work fine, until one day it trips over itself and becomes a bug.
+There is the ambiguous "truthy" or "falsy" equality checks, which can be mitigated by using the triple equality sign.
+However, one simple slip-up and your application may seem to work fine, until one day it trips over itself and becomes a bug.

 The Javascript ecosystem is a huge pain point.
 Even a small boilerplate React application pulls down hundreds dependencies by default, which is not only a security concern, but also uses a huge amount of network traffic and hard drive space.

-So far, our team has avoided doing frontend work because of these reasons.
-But we still want to create some frontends.
+Our team has avoided doing frontend work because of these reasons.
+But we still need to create some frontends.
 Fortunately, there is a solution that addresses all of these problems.

 ## A short introduction to Elm